orangedrink/xenosea/README.md

 <h2>Open ocean</h2>
 <img src = 'doc/assets/ocean.png'>
   <h3>Enemies</h3>
-  <p>Fish with noses ram the player.
-Shoort nose fishes shoot projectiles.
-Swimming animation sequence is 1,2,3,2</p>
+  <p>Fish swim back and forth.
+Swimming animation sequence is 1,2,3,2Fish with noses ram the player.
+Shoort nose fishes shoot projectiles.</p>
-  <p>Yardworm lives on th ewalls and has 3 fram animation to crawl up and down</p>
+  <p>Yardworm lives on the walls and has 3 frame animation to crawl up and down.
+Shoots projectiles at the player.</p>
   <p>Harmful Macroorganisms will spawn more often when health is high and will hurt the player</p>
   <h3>Projectiles</h3>
   <p>Projectiles shoot left and right and have a 4 frame blinking/rotating animation.
 1234,1234</p>